mrfarhanakram/FAPEX/README.md

 ```

 #### Selection Change Dynamic Action
 Add Dynamic Action 'Selection Change [Interactive Grid]' to Report region.
-Recenly selected row data can be retrieved through `this.data` in JS code.
+Recently selected row data can be retrieved through `this.data` in JS code.
 For example to print the row data on console you can write following code in JS.

 ```
 console.log(this.data);